How to Sell Digital Products Online with Google Drive and PayPal

 - Make sure that you have not renamed or deleted any of the original sheets in your copied Google Spreadsheet.

-- Open your Chrome Dev Tools, switch to the network tab and make sure that your adblockers are not blocking the PayPal script.
+- Open your Chrome Dev Tools, switch to the Network tab and make sure that your adblockers are not blocking the PayPal script.

-If you are unable to resolve the issue, write to me at amit@labnol.org or tweet @labnol.
+If you are unable to resolve the issue, ask your question at digitalinspiration.support.